HONEY BEES SAFELY REMOVED FROM A CHIMNEY

 Lethal Bee Control or a Bee Keeper?

-We recommend that you contact a beekeeper in the first instance who will likely give you an honest answer on the question of removal, but is likely to side step the question of all out elimination of the honey bees.
+We recommend that you contact a beekeeper in the first instance who will likely give you an honest answer on the question of removal, but is liable to side step the issue of all out elimination of the honey bees.

 All is not lost though – even at this late stage the pest control expert may know of a removal method that the bee keeper doesn’t and still save the colony – it all comes down to experience and sometimes a little luck.